weillercarvalho/cyberCrypto/README.md

 # CyberCrypto

-A fullstack project focused in the creation of a website for NFT E-commerce designed by Shinobi and build in the FrontEnd with React, Framer Motion, SASS, React Toastify.
+A fullstack project focused in the creation of a website for NFT E-commerce designed by Shinobi and build in the FrontEnd with React, SASS, React Toastify.
 In the BackEnd was used, NodeJS, Express, Typescript, Jest, Vitest, Docker, AWS(EC2), PostgreSQL, Prisma etc.

 ![Screenshot from 2023-02-28 00-19-54](https://user-images.githubusercontent.com/99501431/221745560-2c42d557-c478-4d16-a4ad-02c2f431b1b4.png)